cheomanigua/godotdoc/content/docs/installation.md

     - For JetBrains Rider:
         - **External Editor**: `JetBrains Rider`
 3. Open your IDE, then:
-        - For VSCode and VSCodium, open the folder of the Godot project
+    - For VSCode/VSCodium: open the folder of the Godot project
-        - For JetBrains Rider, open the project `.sln` file
+    - For JetBrains Rider: open the the project's `.sln` file

 ## 3. VSCode/VSCodium pluggins